Suitable for Year 2 and above, and for those with disabilities

 Key Stage 2 Animals including humans; Living Things and their Habitats

 The activity is divided into these sections.

-The group will then be split into two and do the following activities in turn:
+The group will then be split into three and do the following activities in turn:

 Before bringing a group to do this activity, here are a few ideas to help introduce the subject: